mnazeri/GRL/README.md

-# Raw data for Geophysical Research Letters
+# Raw data for Journal of Wind Engineering & Industrial Aerodynamics